Skip to main content

 High Score as Reputation (Mothership House Rule)

-When a Player Character meets someone for the first time, make a Reputation Check (roll 1d100 equal/under your High Score).
+When you meet someone for the first time, make a Reputation Check: roll 1d100 equal/under your High Score.

 • On a success, they've heard of you.